 All day long my disgrace is before me and the shame of my face has covered me

-At the voice of him who blames and reviles, at the face of the enemy and persecutor.
+At the voice of him who slanders and reviles, at the face of the enemy and persecutor.

-All this has come upon us but we have not forgotten thee, nor have we dealt falsely with thy covenant.
+All this has come upon us but we have not forgotten thee, nor have we turned away from thy covenant.

-Our heart has not turned back, yet thou hast led our paths from thy way,
+Our heart has not turned back, but thou hast led our paths from thy way,

 Thou hast humbled us in a place of affliction, and the shadow of death has covered us.

-If we have forgotten the name of our God or stretched out our hands to a strange god
+If we had forgotten the name of our God or stretched out our hands to a strange god,

 Would not God search this out?
 For he knows the secrets of the heart.